AlexWambui/django_todo_list/README.md

 ## Features of the application include:
 1. User Login
 2. User Registration
-3. Creating, Editing, Deleting tasks
+3. Viewing, Creating, Editing and Deleting tasks